-MAT being a knowledge-based test with objective-type test pattern, will examine your general aptitude across varied parameters such as Language Comprehension, Mathematical Skills, Data Analysis & Sufficiency, Intelligence & Critical Reasoning, Indian & Global Environment etc.
+MAT being a knowledge-based test with an objective-type test pattern, will examine your general aptitude across 5 parameters including: Language Comprehension, Mathematical Skills, Data Analysis & Sufficiency, Intelligence & Critical Reasoning, Indian & Global Environment.

-To get a better result, it is good and advisable to start preparing as early as possible.
+Start Early : To get a better result, it is good and advisable to start preparing as early as possible.
 By reading daily newspapers and magazines you can improve your vocabulary in English.
-Also by watching English news channels, various usage of a particular word can be noted down.
+Also, by watching English news channels, various usage of a particular word can be noted down.

 BEFORE THE TEST

 - Be aware and use the sample questions experience